telecomfreak/telecomfreak/README.md

 - 👋 Hi, I’m Robert AKA @telecomfreak
 - 👀 I’m interested in collaboration and learning real world projects.
 - 🌱 I’m currently learning programming and devops.
 I want to continue my career in more generic IT roles.
-Coming from Telecommucation sector, i am highly specialized in a domain named Inhome Engineering as a tester of hardware and software stacks integration and local functions and services running on and thru a Gateway (customer premise equipment), LTE gateway, WiFi Access Point, WiFi Mesh networks.
+Coming from the telecommucation sector, i am highly specialized in a domain named Inhome Engineering as a tester of hardware and software stacks integration and local functions and services running on and thru a Gateway (customer premise equipment), LTE gateway, WiFi Access Point, WiFi Mesh networks.

 - Below a preview of what inhome equipment testing is all about and the challenges that comes with it: